 The fourth ventricle is connected by the cerebral aqueduct to the third ventricle above.
 It lies in the upper part of the medulla.

-All of the cranial nerves arise from nuclei, all of which are located in the brainstem.
+All of the cranial nerves arise from nuclei, most of which are located in the brainstem.
 All the nerves are bilateral and have a range of functions.

 I- Olfactory- Located in the olfactory bulb.